High-Quality SAME-DAY Dentures –

 The Best in Wichita, KS

 Dentures at Wichita Family Dental are of the highest quality.
-We offer heat injected dentures which have a 15% tighter fit than cold pour dentures.
+We offer heat injected dentures that have a 15% tighter fit than cold pour dentures.
 They are less porous, have a smoother appearance, and are 100% customizable.
 Your teeth can be made in a wide variety of shapes and colors.
-You will love your new smile!
+You will love your new smile and the way your new teeth make you feel.

 At Wichita Family Dental, we also offer same-day denture repair and realignment.
 We are happy to realign or repair dentures for all patients – including those who had their dentures placed at other offices.
 If you damage your denture, please call us to schedule an appointment for repair as soon as possible.
 DO NOT use superglue to repair it yourself as you will permanently damage the denture.